 The current state of the game is currently in beta and is in active development with a great deal still to come.
 For a smut game this is both complex and heavily based on managing a whole bunch of RNG.
 If you are having problems understanding the gameplay please read the in game documentation for help which is available and I'm always ready to answer questions on the forum here or elsewhere.
 Well aware though that this is not going to be for everyone so if you're looking for a more straightforward experience this may not be for you.

 Please visit the discussion thread for further details.

-If you're having trouble with rags please check out the help guide on my tumblr.
+If you're having trouble with rags or if the file claims to be invalid please check out the help guide on my tumblr.

 Thank you, I really enjoyed your game No Haven.